zwave-js/zwave-js-ui/README.md

 #### Broadcast

-You can send broadcast values to *all devices of a certain type* in the network.
+You can send broadcast values to *all devices of a certain type* in the network (actually this only works with manually configured gateway).

 Broadcast API is accessible from:

 `<mqtt_prefix>/_CLIENTS/ZWAVE_GATEWAY-<mqtt_name>/broadcast/<value_topic>/set`

-- `value_topic`: depends on the type of the gateway.
+- `value_topic`: the topic of this value configured in gateway settings (value must have the flag `isBroadcast` set to true).

 It works like the set value API without the node name and location properties.
 If the API is correctly called the same payload of the request will be published to the topic without `/set` suffix.

-## Screenshots
+## Screenshots :movie_camera:

 #### Settings